vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 In this section I just wanna quickly discuss a few topics that fit into this whole context.
 The “Single Responsiblity Principle” has everything to do with the following considerations:

 + Clarity
-+ Reuseability
-+ Easy Tests
++ Reusability
++ Easier to Test
 + Easy to Change
 + Code Quality
 + Downloading Context
 + Boundries
++ God Classes
 + Gem Churn
 + Bugs
-+ God Classes
 + Silver Bullet
 + Good Design?
++ And / Or
 + Hard
-+ Benefits
-+ Changes
 + Payoff
 + SRP Symptoms

 ## Clarity

 You want to avoid classes that have too much going on.
 If they start to feel blobby and you need to take some time to figure out what’s actually going on, it’s probably a good time to refactor its responsibilities.
 SRP aids the need for readable classes as well.
-Long, convoluted classes are not exactly as easy read.
-In that sense, big classes can often be a smell they they took on too many responsibilities.
+Long, convoluted classes are not exactly as easy to read.
+In that sense, big classes can often be a smell that they took on too many responsibilities.
 Applying SRP will have an immediate effect on the clarity of these objects.
 They will end up being more focused and succinct.
 Always optimize for readability.
 Your fellow coders are still human.

-## Reuseability
+## Reusability

 Ideally, you want your classes to handle one responsibility well so that you can reuse that functionality in other places as well.
-Keeping things isolated, in the own little scope, is a good guideline to end up with small components that increase the chance of being useful some place else.
+Keeping things isolated, in their own little scope, is a good guideline to end up with small components that increase the chance of being useful some place else.
 Ideally they can be recycled in your code.

-## Easier to Test
+## Easy to Test

-When you don’t have classes that are too involved and frankly all over the place, you can write much more focused and readable tests as well.
+When you don’t have classes that are too involved, and frankly all over the place, you can write much more focused and readable tests as well.
 Your tests are probably a good indicator of the quality of your your classes’ design.
 With single responsibilities, they also run faster because of reduced dependencies.
 This really is all about exposure.

 Look out for tests that are hard to set up and involve a lot of dependencies.
 That’s a good indicator that you should spend some time on simplifying the class design.
 Besides tests being slower, if classes don’t follow SRP, they will also be more brittle along they way.
 Your classes and your tests will change, this is the one certainty you have.
 The less responsibilities you encapsulate in classes, the less brittle your code will end up being.